lachlandeer/lachlandeer.github.io/content/publication/r-u-okay/index.md

 summary: Investigates the effectiveness of the R U Okay?
 Day campaign on mental health, healthcare utilization and suicide.
 tags:
 - Working Paper
 title: Are You Okay?
-The Effect of a National Peer-based Support Campaign on Mental Wellbeing and Suicide
+The Effect of a National Peer-based Support Campaign on Mental Health
 url_code: ""
 url_dataset: ""
 url_pdf: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4575096